Public Holidays in Croatia 2026 – Catholic, National & Public Holidays

 How many public holidays does Croatia have?

-Croatia observes 14 official public holidays annually, including both national and religious celebrations.
+Croatia observes 14 official public holidays each year, including both national and religious celebrations.

 When is Statehood Day celebrated in Croatia?